 Royal National and Commercial Directory and Topography of the county of Lancashire - Pigot & Co.
 1828

+You can see the administrative areas in which Haigh has been placed at times in the past.
 Select one to see a link to a map of that particular area.

 You can see maps centred on OS grid reference SD597091 (Lat/Lon: 53.576498, -2.609816), Haigh which are provided by: